NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 2. Oogenesis- Occurs in females

-In CBSE class 12 Biology chapter 3 notes, you will study that the reproductive cycle in female primates is called the menstrual cycle and which starts at puberty and is called menarche and occur after every 28-30 days till the age of menopause.
+In the NCERT Class 12 Biology Chapter 2 Notes Human Reproduction, you will study that the reproductive cycle in female primates is called the menstrual cycle and which starts at puberty and is called menarche, and occurs after every 28-30 days till the age of menopause.

 Yes, oogenesis is the process of formation of mature female gametes is called oogenesis.
-NCERT Class 12 Biology chapter 3 notes say that it get started during the embryonic development stage when millions of oogonia (gamete mother cells) are formed in each fetal ovary.
+The NCERT Class 12 Biology Chapter 2 Notes Human Reproduction say that it gets started during the embryonic development stage when millions of oogonia (gamete mother cells) are formed in each fetal ovary.

 The main parts of the female reproductive system include the ovaries (produce eggs and hormones), fallopian tubes (transport eggs to the uterus), uterus (supports fetal development), cervix (which connects the uterus to the vagina), vagina (birth canal and menstrual passage), and external genitalia (vulva).